newpatiente2e/docs/docs/30-deploy.md

-# Deploy
+# Deploy Azure Functions

-## Prerequisite

-An Azure account is required.
-If you don't have an Azure account, then sign up a free [Azure account](https://azure.microsoft.com/free/).
-If you are a student, you can sign up for a free [Azure for Students](https://azure.microsoft.com/free/students/) without requiring a credit card.

-## Create an Azure Form Recognizer service

-## Create a Storage account

-### Set CORS policy for Storage Account

-## Upload labelled dataset

-## Train from labelled dataset
+The Azure Functions are the backend of the application.
+They are responsible for the following:

+- Calling the Form Recognizer API to extract the data from the uploaded documents
+- Creating a new patient record in the database
+- Retrieving all patient records from the database
+- retrieving a patient record from the database